 WordPress is free to use

 Our clients know that a good website is not done for free or very cheaply.
-Good web design costs money, so do marketing and SEO campaigns created to boost your medical business.
+Good web design costs money, so do medical practice marketing and SEO campaigns created to boost your medical business.

 The good thing is that WordPress is free, so you don’t have added costs.
 Of course few hundreds bucks (the most anyone would pay just for their platform) is not the end of the world in your web budget, but this means you can use that money to run a Facebook Ads campaign.
 Or promote on LinkedIn or Google Adwords.